nat-ventura/storj-sdk/README.md

 After you have installed and started your VPN client, browse from the root directory of the repository to the vpn folder and run (or import) the VPN config that was generated after you brought the cluster up.
 It should be named `storj-local.ovpn`.

+#### Local SSL
+To access services locally over SSL, you will need to set hostnames for them in your local hosets file.
+The process has been scripted which can be run from the root of the storj-sdk as follows:

+`./scripts/set_host_entries.sh`

 #### Bridge

+##### Non SSL

 Quick
 =====